eerolanguage/eero/examples/Xcode4CurrentLineHighlighter/ObjC/README.txt

 $  DYLD_INSERT_LIBRARIES=/PATH/TO/CurrentLineHighlighter.dylib open /PATH/TO/Xcode.app

 NOTE: Only tested with Xcode 4.0.2.
+This is only example code and not intended to be production quality, so please use at your own risk.